hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 ```

-In terms of sources, sinks, and information flow,  the concrete problem is:
+In terms of sources, sinks, and information flow, the concrete problem for codeql is:
-1. specifying `stdin` as **source** using codeql,
+1. specifying `buf` as **source**,
 2. specifying the `query` argument to `sqlite3_exec()` as **sink**,
 3. specifying some code-specific data flow steps for the codeql library,
 3. using the codeql taint flow library find taint flow paths (if there are any)